Shrapnel shell: Disadvantages

-A shrapnel shell was more expensive than a high-explosive one and required higher grade steel for the shell body.
-They were also harder to use correctly because getting the correct fuze running time was critical in order to burst the shell in the right place.
+A shrapnel shell was more expensive than a high-explosive one and required higher-grade steel for the shell body.
+They were also harder to use correctly because getting the correct fuse running time was critical in order to burst the shell in the right place.
 This required considerable skill by the observation officer when engaging moving targets.

-An added complication was that the actual fuze running time was affected by the meteorological conditions, with the variation in gun muzzle velocity being an added complication.
-However, the British used fuze indicators at each gun that determined the correct fuze running time (length) corrected for muzzle velocity.
+An added complication was that the actual fuse running time was affected by the meteorological conditions, with the variation in gun muzzle velocity being an added complication.
+However, the British used fuse indicators at each gun that determined the correct fuse running time (length) corrected for muzzle velocity.